 For most people with a personality disorder, the disorder causes moderate problems and lessens over time.
 However, some people have severe social and psychologic problems that last a lifetime.

 Many people with a personality disorder also have another mental health disorder, usually one or more of the following:

 Having a personality disorder and one of these other disorders makes people less likely to respond to treatment for either disorder and thus worsens their prognosis.

 Personality disorders result from the interaction of genes and environment.
 That is, some people are born with a genetic tendency to have a personality disorder, and this tendency is then suppressed or enhanced by environmental factors, such as experiences or sources of stress or well-being.
 It is generally thought that genes and environment contribute about equally to the development of personality disorders.

-The 10 types of personality disorders can be grouped into three clusters (A, B, and C).
+The 10 personality disorders can be grouped into three clusters (A, B, and C).
 The types in each cluster share certain basic personality traits, but each disorder has its own distinguishing features.

 Cluster A is characterized by appearing odd or eccentric.
 It includes the following personality disorders, each with its distinguishing features:

 Cluster B is characterized by appearing dramatic, emotional, or erratic.
 It includes the following personality disorders, each with its distinguishing features: